3 steps for insurance companies to begin solving for distracted driving

 - Provide time-relevant positive feedback to reinforce safe and distraction-free driving.

-- Leverage scoring and user experience design to help drivers understand how their behavior behind the wheel puts them personally at risk.
+- Leverage scoring and user experience design to help customers understand how to reduce distracted driving by changing their behavior behind the wheel.

 - Reward safer drivers with policy discounts.